leecbaker/datareftool/README.md

 Glad you asked!

+In general, normal text editing shortcuts are respected:

 * Ctrl-X / &#8984;-X : cut
 * Ctrl-C / &#8984;-C : copy
 * Ctrl-V / &#8984;-V : paste
 * Ctrl-A / &#8984;-A : select all

-These only work while an edit field is selected.
+In the search window, there are some additional things you can do:

+* Ctrl-N / &#8984;-N : open a new search window
+* Ctrl-W / &#8984;-W : close current window
+* Tab / shift-tab : switch between search field and results

+Search field:

+* Ctrl-F / &#8984;-F or Ctrl-L / &#8984;-L : go to the search field
+* Ctrl-alt-C / &#8997;&#8984;-C : Toggle Change detection
+* Ctrl-alt-I / &#8997;&#8984;-I : Toggle case-Insensitive search
+* Ctrl-alt-R / &#8997;&#8984;-R : Toggle Regex search
+* Ctrl-alt-S / &#8997;&#8984;-S : Toggle Source (dataref/command/all)

+Search results:

+* Enter/return : open details window for the current dataref/command
+* Ctrl-C / &#8984;-C: Copy currently-selected dataref name
+* Ctrl-alt-C / &#8984;&#8997;-C : Copy currently-selected dataref value
+* Type a number : Set new value for currently-selected scalar dataref (int/float/double only)
+* Space: activate current command
+* J/K or up/down arrow : Go up or down in the list (like vim)

 If you want additional keyboard shortcuts (to open a search window, for instance) these can be added by searching for "datareftool" in X-Plane's keyboard settings.

 ### FAQ: DRT can't find my dataref